waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `plan_path_to_target`: Generates a path to a target coordinate.
 - `select_move_tool`: A tool that takes a move slot number (1-4) as input and outputs the correct sequence of button presses to select and use that move in battle.
 - `pc_navigator`: A unified tool to navigate the PC.
+- `wall_checker_tool`: Automates checking a wall for a hidden switch.

 ## 2. 🚨 CRITICAL DIRECTIVES & LESSONS
 - **THE LLM REALITY:** As an LLM, my "thinking" only happens when I process a prompt.
 There is no "later."
 Any task I identify (fixing a tool, updating notes, placing a marker) MUST be performed in the CURRENT turn.
 Deferring tasks is a critical failure based on a misunderstanding of my own nature.